• Skip to primary navigation

 Both types of ribs offer distinct advantages that can please many meat lovers.

-Short ribs are known for their succulent and tender texture, while spare ribs boast a more robust and meaty flavor with a chewy texture.
+Short ribs are known for their juicy and tender texture, while spare ribs boast a more strong and meaty flavor with a chewy texture.

 Short ribs come from the lower part of the beef's rib section, and they typically have more marbling and connective tissue than other cuts of meat.